 “Among the authorities it is generally agreed that the Earth is at rest in the middle of the universe, and they regard it as inconceivable and even ridiculous to hold the opposite opinion.
 However, if we consider it more closely the question will be seen to be still unsettled, and so decidedly not to be despised.
 For every apparent change in respect of position is due to motion of the object observed, or of the observer, or indeed to an unequal change of both.” –Nicolaus Copernicus

 Twerkasonata at Conway Hall 2015

-For the past year we worked between ourselves on a production that – on the basis of movement and sound – establishes the individual as an entity of form and sound that, upon meeting others, is challenged in the negotiation of differences.
-On a formal basis we are working with effects of merging, layering and juxtaposition of movement and sound and what happens when we attribute certain characteristics to a specific place; therefore creating islands in space that become territory.
-The vision of this work is to trigger meetings and allow people by watching and doing to anticipate what it is to go into new spaces or to allow people in and effectively to also undo the link between person and space and to embrace the idea of free movement.
+For the past year we worked on a production that establishes the individual as an entity of form and sound that is challenged in the negotiation of meeting other entities, challenging co-existence as we find ourselves negotiating differences.
+We are working with effects of merging, layering and juxtaposition of movement and sound and what happens when we attribute certain characteristics to a specific place.
+Creating islands in space that become territory, we trigger meetings that allow audiences to anticipate what it is to go into new spaces or to undo the link between person and space with the overarching question, how can we really embrace the idea of free movement?